keikaavousi/wordpress-template-boilerplate/README.md

 ## Documentation

-It's just a biolerplate for your wordpress template(theme) development. every time you want to create a wp project you need to create necessary templates files. with this repo you never need to create them manually. you just need to change two important things:
+It's just a biolerplate for your wordpress template(theme) development. every time you want to create a wp project you need to create necessary templates files. with this repo you never need to create them manually. you just need to change three important things:

+1. Add all this files into the `wp-content/[your desired tamplate name]` directory.

-1. Change style.css files with your own data:
+2. Change style.css files with your own data:

 ```css
 /*